Nappanee Family Eyecare strives to provide the most advanced diagnostic treatment and management for those who suffer

 Are there any supplements for glaucoma?

 There are no natural supplements proven to aid in reducing the development of glaucoma.
 However, a healthy diet and routine exercise are vital in maintaining overall body health and function.

 Can I reverse the damage?

 Damage to the optic nerve is irreversible because the cable of nerve fibers doesn’t have the capacity to regenerate or heal itself when damage occurs.
 Research is still in the initial stages of investigating the mechanisms of regeneration and how they can be stimulated.
 Since glaucoma is incurable, early detection and regular eye exams are vital to slowing the progress of the disease.

 If you suspect that you have glaucoma or have a family history of the disease, contact our office to schedule an appointment.
-Routine vision exams are vital to early detection and management of ocular diseases.
+Yearly vision exams are vital to early detection and management of ocular diseases.